ozdemirburak/laravel-9-simple-cms/README.md

 # Laravel 5 Simple CMS
-Laravel 5.1 content management system for starters.
+Laravel 5.2 content management system for starters.
+For 5.1, see the 5.1 branch.

 -----
 ##Table of Contents